0xZakk/JS-DC/06-lab/readme.md

 - Gameplay continues with each player drawing a card and the winner collecting both cards and adding them to their hand, until a player has no more cards left.
 - If the players draw cards that match, they keep drawing another card each until someone draws a higher valued card
   - that player then adds all of the cards to their hand

+The lab can be found here: https://github.com/ga-students/JS-DC-Lab-01

+Your completed lab is due, by pull request, before the start of our next class.

+Best of luck!